softworkz/emby-wiki/How-to-build-a-Server-Plugin.md

 1. Create a class library project

 2. Go to Properties -> AssemblyInfo.cs.
-Change AssemblyVersion to "1.0.*" so that it auto-udpates, and remove the AssemblyFileVersion line altogether.
+Change AssemblyVersion to "1.0.*" so that it auto-updates, and remove the AssemblyFileVersion line altogether.
 This will keep both the assembly and file version numbers in sync.

 2. Make sure AssemblyInfo.cs has a Guid, e.g: